CRAWNiiK/WindowsProcessPauser/README.md

 ## How to Compile

+1. Install MinGW
+2. Open CMD and navigate to the directory containing main.cpp
+3. `g++ main.cpp resource.o -o ProcessPauser.exe -mwindows -lcomctl32`

+or

 1. Open the script in your preferred C++ IDE (e.g., Visual Studio, Code::Blocks).
 2. Ensure that `comctl32.lib` is linked (needed for custom control elements).
-3. Compile and run the application. (`g++ main.cpp resource.o -o ProcessPauser.exe -mwindows -lcomctl32`)
+3. Compile and run the application.

 ## Usage